-- Lettering Awards

-- Criteria: The lettering criteria should be clearly outlined by the coaches of each sport prior to the season and discussed with families at preseason meetings.

-- Junior Varsity (JV/participant): certificate

-- 1st Year Varsity Letter: certificate

-- 2nd Year Varsity Letter: certificate

-- 3rd Year Varsity Letter: certificate

-- 4th Year Varsity Letter: plaque with engraved name plate
+- Criteria: The lettering criteria should be clearly outlined by the coaches of each sport prior to the season and discussed with families at preseason meetings. - Junior Varsity (JV/participant): certificate - 1st Year Varsity Letter: certificate - 2nd Year Varsity Letter: certificate - 3rd Year Varsity Letter: certificate - 4th Year Varsity Letter: plague with engraved name plate

-- Most Improved (MIP): patch
+Most Improved (MIP): patch

-- Criteria: This is an award that is determined by the coaching staff of each sport and may be presented to any 9,10,11,12 grade student-athlete.
+O Criteria: This is an award that is determined by the coaching staff of each sport and may be presented to any 9,10,11,12 grade student-athlete.

-- 4.0 ("A" average): certificate
+• 4.0 ("A" average): certificate

-- Criteria: The premise of this award is to acknowledge multiple students who are achieving high standards of academics, rather than just a single scholar athlete award.
+Criteria: The premise of this award is to acknowledge multiple students who are achieving high standards of academics, rather than just a single scholar athlete award.
 The award is titled "4.0 or Higher", but it acknowledges those student-athletes who have an "A" average or better as a cumulative grade point average for their academic career at LC while participating in athletics.
 Any 9th, 10th, 11th, 12th grade student-athlete can receive this award if they have an "A" average or better for a cumulative GPA.
 The athletic department will process data for this award.

-- Sportsmanship: patch

-- Criteria: This award is determined by the coaching staff and may be presented to any 9,10,11,12 grade student-athlete of any sport.